What is chlorine contamination?

 The attack of chlorine on water softening resin has been affecting every manufacturer selling into the UK market for many years, and while it took initially some time for the industry to figure out why so many softeners being damaged, around 2008 the problem was eventually identified, and the suspected cause identified.

-Identifying the cause and understanding it were, however, two totally different things.
+Identifying the cause and understanding it was, however, two totally different things.
 Resin manufacturers blamed excess chlorine in the water supplies, but water authorities denied they were excessively dosing chlorine.
 So who was right?

 Another question that needed to be understood was why was there an increasing amount of chlorine in the water supply, as previously this hadn't been an issue.